sudeepraja/sudeepraja.github.io/_posts/2016-05-15-Hello-World.md

 As each coin is flipped until a HEADS is obtained, the total number of HEADS will be $$n$$.

-The number of TAILS for a certain coin must be: number of trials of the coin $$- 1$$
+The number of TAILS obtained for a certain coin must be: number of trials of the coin $$- 1$$

 The expected number of trials for a coin is given by the sequence: